-In 1922, corresponding with Minnesota historian William Watts Folwell, Thomas A. Robertson mused, “This writing of history is of course a very particular and tedious work, but it seems sometimes that they catch too much at mere hearsay matters and try to make history of it.”
+In 1922, corresponding with Minnesota historian William Watts Folwell, Thomas A. Robertson mused, “This writing of history is, of course, a very particular and tedious work, but it seems sometimes that they catch too much at mere hearsay matters and try to make a history of it.”

-I love Folwell’s papers, which reside in the temperature and humidity controlled bowels of the Minnesota Historical Society.
+I love Folwell’s papers, which reside in the temperature and humidity-controlled bowels of the Minnesota Historical Society.
 So much so that I spent two of the best research years of my life reading through all 123 boxes.
-That’s 50 cubic feet of holographs (handwritten originals), three-quarters of it handwriting; the other quarter in Folwell’s cast iron type writer type.
+That’s 50 cubic feet of holographs (originals), three-quarters in handwriting; the other quarter in Folwell’s cast-iron typewriter type.

 Most people access Folwell’s work via his books.
-Connoisseurs know the best part of his books are his notes and appendices.
+Connoisseurs know the best parts are his notes and appendices.
 But Folwell was humble.
 Unlike some of the luminaries of Minnesota history, he didn’t purge his papers before donating them to the Historical Society.
-Folwell left us every last scrawl in the notebooks he habitually carried in his pocket just in case he ran into someone of note to interview.
-He left us the pencilled notes he took as he read books and the jottings he made on the backs of the receipts which came to hand after his car overturned in a ditch on a rutted dirt road in out-state Minnesota.
+Folwell left us every last scrawl in the palm-sized notebooks he habitually carried in his pocket –just in case he ran into someone to interview.
+He left us the penciled notes he took as he read books and the jottings he made on the backs of the receipts that came to hand after his car overturned in a ditch on a rutted dirt road in out-state Minnesota.

 In Folwell’s case, historians have it all.
 It’s a nauseating amount of “all” if you hope to find a Cliff Notes version of a controversial story.
-But it is a wonderful amount of “all,” if like me, you’d like to figure out which sources were available to Folwell and the process by which he drew his conclusions.
+But it is a wonderful amount of “all” if you love historiography.
+Folwell left us the ability to discover the sources available to him and the process by which he drew his conclusions.

 Folwell began each of historical inquiry, as all of us do, with a “mere hearsay matter.”
 He chased down rabbit trails of clues through the thickets of history and frequently found himself stuck.
-So he’d do something else, like write a newsy letter to one of his children or go for a long walk in one of the Minneapolis parks he so loved.
+At an impasse, his papers show, he’d do something else, like write a newsy letter to one of his children or go for a long walk in one of the Minneapolis parks he loved.

-Sometimes he’d send out an SOS to a comrade like Return Ira Holcombe or to a main-stay informant like Samuel J. Brown — a letter in which Folwell confessed his trademark comment, “I’m up a stump.”
-I imagine Madrecita (his term of endearment for his wife) must have brought food and water there, because at the rate mail traveled in that day, Folwell would stay treed for weeks before help arrived in a letter in reply.
+Sometimes he’d send out an SOS to a comrade like Return Ira Holcombe or to a main-stay informant like Samuel J. Brown –letters in which Folwell confessed his trademark expression, “I’m up a stump.”
+I imagine Madrecita (his term of endearment for his wife, Sarah Heywood Folwell) must have brought him food and water, because, at the rate mail traveled at the turn of the 20th century, Folwell would stay treed for weeks before help arrived in a letter in reply.